a-alfonsi/Zprime_DataAnalysis/README.md

 # README #

-Scripts for Z' background studies with the e-mu method.
+Scripts and libraries I developed for the Z' background and isolation studies performed during my master's thesis project.
+Note: they are made to be run in the CERN LXPLUS cluster and require ROOT.
+Plots or datasets are not shared, but the provided code skeleton could easily be readapted to other projects.

 ### Folders ###
 Please find the last version of the scripts in "RUN2_2016" folder.

+* **Isolation_Studies**

+    Study of the muon isolation variables.

 * **Emu_InvariantMass**

-    Study of the invariant e-mu mass spectrum.
+    Study and plotting of the invariant e-mu mass spectrum.

 * **Libraries**

-    Libraries needed to run every script in RUN2_2016 folder.
+    Libraries needed to run the ROOT macros.

-* **Plots**

-    .pdf produced plots

 * **ScaleFactors**

-    Calculation of the scale factors
+    Calculation and plotting of the e-mu scale factors

 ### Scripts ###